meteor detection using radio

 - 3 element Yagi Aerial.
 The aerial can be made rather simply using a guide provided by the Sky at Night.
 All the details can be found at the Britastro website https://www.britastro.org/radio/downloads.html

-I did make my own aerial follwing the guide above that I used for several years with great sucess however wanting to have a permanent fixture at home I opted to have an aerial made and I can recommend that you take a look at The DX Shop.
+I did make my own aerial that I used for several years with great success however wanting to have a permanent fixture at home I opted to have an aerial made and I can recommend that you take a look at The DX Shop.

 The radio frequency that I have decided to use here is set to the GRAVES transmitter located in Dijon, France which transmits signals at 143.048.500Hz.
 This is a common transmitter frequency used by many meteor detectors and has proven to work.
 There are other transmitters and frequency ranges that can be utilised but the GRAVES radar is the frequent one used for UK/ Northern Europe.

 To detect the frequency on the PC we need a radio receiver known as an SDR or Software defined radio and many use the Funcube dongle, however these retail at around £100.00.
 I have found that we can utilise the Noo Elec R820T2 dongle which comes in at the much kinder price tag of £20.00.
 A good site to refer to for more information regarding this dongle is www.rtl-sdr.com.
 If you are interested, the dongle can also be used to obtain weather information from satellites, aviation tracking etc. For a small price you get a rather versatile bit of kit.

 1. Installing the Dongle.